hhomsi/blockchain-developer-bootcamp-final-project/README.md

 ## Cloning the project repo:

-In your terminal, open a new project folder and run: git clone https://github.com/hhomsi/blockchain-developer-bootcamp-final-project.git
+First, in your terminal, open a new project folder and run: git clone https://github.com/hhomsi/blockchain-developer-bootcamp-final-project.git

 ## Contracts